-- 1. Stated in terms of the number of shares after considering that The Bank executed a 1-for-10 reverse stock split on October 1, 2017. - 2.
+- 1. Stated in terms of the number of shares after considering that the Bank executed a one-for-ten reverse stock split of common shares on October 1, 2017. - 2.
 In principle, grantees must continue to serve through the required service period.
 However, the right may be vested or forfeited if certain conditions specified in the "Agreement on Granting Stock Acquisition Rights" take place.

-(2) Number of stock options and movement therein
+(b) Number of stock options and movement therein